How to Make a Simple Roasted Tomato Vinaigrette

 Chef Chris is a native of Utah but has traveled some during his 22 years of professional cooking.
 He didn’t go to culinary school but learned his trade on the job, starting at the Utah Seafood Company and then moving on to other popular SLC sites like Ruth’s Diner, Santa Fe, and Red Butte Cafe.

 I looked at him and said, "Oh yeah, we all have access to a wood-burning grill," but he assured me there were ways around it, and these recipes would display the light freshness of the tomatoes.
-Chris gave me the recipes in "chef talk," so I asked him many questions to help translate.
+Chris gave me the recipes in "Chef Talk," so I asked him many questions to help translate.

 Questions and Answers